YKTV8/blur-image-loader/README.md

 ## Purpose

 Client wanted to see different options for includeing a loading page to the landing page in order to create a unique UX.
 Project was created as an mock up for a proposed example.

+## License
+This project is licensed under the MIT license - see the LICENSE.md file for details.

+## Contributing
+Feel free to contribute to this project by opening issues or pull request.